SaraLerma/The-Pragmatic-Programmer/README.md

 - Areas where you have doubts
 - Areas where you see the biggest risks

-**Use tracer bullets to find the target** - Tracer bullets let you home in on your target by trying things and seeing how close they land.
+<span style="color:lightgreen;">**Use tracer bullets to find the target**</span> - Tracer bullets let you home in on your target by trying things and seeing how close they land.

 Tracer code designs the skeleton of the final system.
 Every major application component is represented in your code, it’s not fully functional, but you will adjust and add more functionalities – it’s an **incremental approach**.
 Tracer code is agile and lean but complete.